ratwolfzero/hopalong_python/README.md

 [Back to Table of Contents](#calculate--visualize-the-hopalong-attractor-with-python)

-### Application of Copysign (Math Module) as Signum Function
+### pplication of Copysign (Math Module) as a Signum Function

-The programs utilize the `math.copysign` function `copysign(x, y)` ,
-which returns a float with the magnitude (absolute value) of x but the sign of y
-On platforms that support signed zeros, copysign(1.0, -0.0) returns -1.0.
+The programs leverage the `math.copysign` function, `copysign(x, y)`, which returns a float with the magnitude (absolute value) of x but the sign of y.
+On platforms that support signed zeros, `copysign(1.0, -0.0)` correctly evaluates to `-1.0`.

+The copysign function can serve as a substitute for the standard signum function, with behavior defined as follows:

 $$
 \text{copysign}(1.0,x) =